 The Stables Yoga Centre is co-owned by Sophie Carr and Linda Grenyer.
 We are very proud to have a superb teaching team.
 Some of our teachers are available for one-to-one sessions – please enquire.

 Sophie has been studying, practising and teaching yoga and meditation for 20 years.
 Her classes are a blend of dynamic flow, yin yoga and mindfulness meditation.
 Her main studies in yoga have been in India where she has worked with BKS lyengar, Shandor Remete and Clive Sheridan.
 The work of Sarah Powers, Jon Kabat-Zinn, Martine Batchelor, Martin Aylwood and the influence of Insight Buddhism are also central to her teaching style.
-Sophie specialises in pregnancy yoga, is a birth doula and co-created the Mindful Breath Birthing ante-natal course and Birth Preparation workshops at the Stables.
+Sophie specialises in pregnancy yoga, is a birth doula and teaches the Big Bellies ante-natal course and Birth Preparation workshops at the Stables.
 She is a registered teacher with the Mindfulness Training Institute, and a student of the Diamond Approach.

 Alison is registered with the British Wheel of Yoga and holds British Wheel specialist certificates in Yoga for Pregnancy, and Pranayama.
 She has undertaken extensive further training in yoga for women's heath and well-being with Uma Dinsmore-Tuli and specialises in pregnancy, post-natal, baby and well- women yoga.
 Alison's teaching style is friendly and inclusive with adaptations to suit all levels of experience and health conditions.
 A key feature of her classes is mindful attention to movement with breath; all classes include pranayama and relaxation.